jjiadtgy/o2_spark_k8s/k8sRBAC/_main.md

 ![img_15.png](img_15.png)

-- Then Pods can use this identity `ServiceAccount` to
+- Then Pods can use this identity `ServiceAccount` to manage Kubernetes resources

 ![img_16.png](img_16.png)